fredgibbs/cedar/README.md

 HR DATA (for job titles and categories)
 Raw data comes from HR Reports (from My UNM), Employee Reports.
-To get new data, Log into HR Reports, and use hamburger menu in upper left to select "Employees by Date Range" Click Select Criteria text box, then "Select By Level 3 Org", then make sure all the depts are on the right start date: 1 sep 2019 (could be anything, but i generally haven't been going beyond 2019 for data reporting) end date: current date
+To get new data, Log into HR Reports, and use hamburger menu in upper left to select "Employees by Date Range" Click Select Criteria text box, then "Select By Level 3 Org" Move A&S to the right-side box with the arrow button Move all the Orgs to the right-side box with arrow button start date: 1 sep 2019 (could be anything, but i generally haven't been going beyond 2019 for SFR reporting) end date: current date
 Run Report
+[page takes a long time?...]
 Click Actions button to "Select Columns"
-ADD cols: add Appt %, Home Org, Home Org Desc
-Once refreshed, click Actions button to Download.
+ADD cols: Home Org, Home Org Desc; click Apply button Once refreshed, click Actions button to Download.
-Save file as CSV, save to cedar/data/ HRreports/
+Save file as CSV, save to cedar/data/HRreports/
-(keep original filename that is datestamped)
+(keep original filename)
-On command line, go to cedar/data-parsers
+On command line, go to CEDAR_HOME_DIR/data-parsers Rscript parse-HRreport.R
-Rscript parse-HRreport.R